Skip to main content

 End your Pub and Paddle session on a high with pizza at the Ribs of Beef!

 One of Norwich’s most popular warm weather pastimes?
 Pub and Paddle.
-After a day at work wishing you were outside, destress with Pub, Paddle and Pizza (£24pp).
-On Tuesday and Wednesday evenings, canoe along the rippling river Wensum, taking your time across a two-hour slot, before enjoying a delicious pizza at the Ribs of Beef pub.
-And if you’re walking, why not treat yourself to a well-deserved drink?
-Not forgetting daytime when you can hire canoes, kayaks and rowing boats!
+After a day at work wishing you were outside, destress with Pub, Paddle and Pizza (£50 for 2 people, boat hire and 2 pizzas).
+On Tuesdays and Wednesdays, canoe along the rippling river Wensum, taking your time across a two-hour slot, before enjoying a delicious pizza at the Ribs of Beef pub.

 2. A Rooftop Drink at Gonzos